aileenproject/aileen-core/Readme.md

 ## code

-We use black
+- We use black for code formatting.
-We use isort for package importing
+- We use isort for package importing.

 ## .env file